online reputation management

 It was noted that the rising influence of online reviews and peer-to-peer information creates an environment enabling “people to predict, with great accuracy, what it would be like to own and use a product before they buy it”, as much as what it would be like to hire someone or collaborate on a project before the decision is made.
 In that case, the risk of an embellished CV and exaggerated accomplishments is significantly reduced by personal accounts and ratings other people gave from their own previous experience with a possible employee.

 Reputation score thus plays a regulatory role, punishing the bad and rewarding the good deeds, turning traits like honour, respect, and alike into the social capital, an investment of personal resources with the expected outcome.
-This is why the concept of Online Reputation Management (ORM), and the firms such as Fix Your Search Results at www.FixYourSearchResults.com that specialize in ORM, have become so ubiquitous and important.
+This is why the concept of Online Reputation Management (ORM), and the firms such as Fix Your Search Results that specialize in ORM, have become so ubiquitous and important.

 The Internet changed the ecosystem of information used in establishing social relations forever.
 Reputation ‘pools’ turned into overflooding oceans; each like, a click on a wrong link even, generate data that within relevant clusters, intertwined with other information, bring about global changes in evaluation every day.
 As mentioned at Entrepreneur, communities are no longer limited by time and geography; they form on various principles among people that may never meet in person.
 Reliable information on quality of goods sold just a block away can be obtained from a person on the other side of the world.